-- viii) There were no transactions relating to previously unrecorded income that were surrendered or disclosed as income in the tax assessments under the Income Tax Act, 1961 (43 of 1961) during the year. - ix) In respect of its Borrowings:
+- b) There are no statutory dues referred in sub-clause (a) above which have not been deposited on account of disputes as on March 31, 2023. - viii) There were no transactions relating to previously unrecorded income that were surrendered or disclosed as income in the tax assessments under the Income Tax Act, 1961 (43 of 1961) during the year.

+Win In respect of its Borrowings: